Sam Lapides: History

 At this time Lapides had just formed his band Ghosthouse.
 Another of Lapides’ heroes, ex-Rain Parade guitarist John Thoman, joined the group.
 They released their self-titled "Ghosthouse" on Italy's Club de Musique Records.
 They toured Europe several times in 1994 and signed with European label Semaphore.
 Ghosthouse released their third full-length recording "Thing Called Life" in 1995 on Semaphore.
 It was released in the United States on Birdcage Records in 1996.
 They toured with label mate Stan Ridgway several times.
 The band continued performing and recording until they disbanded in 1997.

 During a brief move back to Boston, Lapides put together a band,(featuring noted local bassist Christian T. Bachmann) to record new material for his first solo CD, "Wake up from the Wasteland" on Bluerose Records.
 The release was met with critical acclaim and Lapides moved again to Los Angeles.
 After another solo CD, "We’ve Walked These Streets" on Inbetweens Records and several European tours and the successful re-release of the original "Ghosthouse" CD, Lapides decided to reform Ghosthouse.

 In 2003, the band reformed.
 In 2004 they released "Devotion" on Bluerose Records.
 To support the CD, Sam toured the Netherlands and Denmark where he was joined by guitarist Robin Berlijn of Fatal Flowers and Ellen ten Damme.
 In 2006 he released a CD of cover songs "Ghost in Me" in tribute to some of his favorite artists and to commemorate his history doing covers and busking.

 Between 2006 and 2014, Sam Lapides played shows in Europe and Los Angeles with various friends.

 In early 2014, Sam formed a new band called Sam Lapides and the Rotten Liars.
 The band included Cliff Conley on guitar, David Dieckman on bass, and Kristin King on drums.
 Cliff, who played with The Chi-Lites and Eugene Record, brought a R & B element to Sam's songs giving them a bluesy swing.
 In 2015, they released a CD entitled "Bodie," named after Bodie, California of a ghost town that inspired Sam to write the new songs on the release.
 Paul Rutter and Aaron Guitierrez play bass and drums on the "Bodie" CD.

 In 2019, Scotty Persico, from The Holy Broken, replaced Cliff Conley on lead guitar.

 In 2021, Scotty was replaced by Bill Lloyd.
-The current line-up is Sam Lapides on guitar and vocals, Bill Lloyd on lead guitar, David Dieckman on bass, Kristin King on drums, and Julie Fergus on background vocals.
+The line-up was Sam Lapides on guitar and vocals, Bill Lloyd on lead guitar, David Dieckman on bass, Kristin King on drums, and Julie Fergus on background vocals.

+In 2026, Sam continued to record and perform with Bill Lloyd on guitar and vocals.
+Bill has produced 5 singles of Sam's latest material.
+He provided instrumentation beyond Lapides' guitar and vocals.

 Sam Lapides lives and works in Los Angeles with his wife and artist Maureen Maki.